CanonicalLtd/maas-docs/en/manage-ha.md

 sudo systemctl restart postgresql
 ```

-On the secondary host set aside for the new API server, add it by installing a
+On a secondary host, add the new API server by installing a few carefully
-few carefully chosen packages:
+chosen packages:

 ```bash
 sudo apt install maas-region-api maas-dns